nodeshift/opossum/README.md

 This project builds on top of the amazing work Red hat and team (refer https://github.com/nodeshift/opossum) but it diverges in it's targeted usage patterns.
 Distributed Opossum enhances the power of the project multifold by introducing some constraints explaiend further below.

-## Concept and Architecture

-A circuit breaker is a design pattern that helps prevent cascading failures in distributed systems.
-It works by wrapping calls to remote services or resources with a circuit breaker object, which monitors the success and failure rates of the calls.
-If the failure rate exceeds a certain threshold, the circuit breaker trips and subsequent calls are prevented from reaching the remote service, instead being handled with a fallback response or action.
-This helps to isolate faults and prevent them from causing further damage or slowing down the entire system.
-A good place to start digging is this excellent blog by Martin fowler : https://martinfowler.com/bliki/CircuitBreaker.html

-A distributed circuit breaker is an extension of the circuit breaker pattern that is designed to handle failures in distributed systems.
-In a distributed system, multiple services or nodes may be involved in a single request or transaction, and failures in one service can potentially cascade and affect other services.
-A distributed circuit breaker provides a way to coordinate and manage circuit breakers across multiple services or nodes, to help prevent these cascading failures.

-The basic idea behind a distributed circuit breaker is to use a centralized registry or control plane to monitor the health of each service and coordinate the state of the circuit breakers.
-When a circuit breaker trips in one service, the control plane can notify the other services and prevent them from sending requests to the failed service.
-This can help isolate the failure and prevent it from spreading to other parts of the system.

-Distributed Opossum uses redis as a central registry to notify all involved pods of such eccentricities occuring in one pod

-However, Distributed Opossum doesn't work on browser for obvious reasons.
-This is one of the places where Distributed opossum presents itself as a more powerful solution to a specific usecase

 ## Usage